 And finally, we invite you to call us at any time, just to check and see how your child is doing.
 We know that sending a child to camp can be more difficult for parents than for the camper!
 We want to work together with you to make sure your child has the best experience possible!
 Although Camp RIO is new to the valley, we have a very experienced camp staff who will be drawing from their skills honed in some of the best camps in Texas.

 Our food service department provides three well-balanced meals and one snack each day at camp.
 Each meal includes several options aside from the main course, with nutritious, fresh food being a focus.
 Camp can accommodate a variety of dietary needs and restrictions.
 Please contact our Summer Programs Manager Conor Murray with any questions or concerns you may have.

-See our menu HERE.
+Yes!
 Although all campers enjoy receiving packages from home, we discourage care packages containing food items as some campers have allergies to certain ingredients and food can attract unwanted insects and animals to the cabins.
 Any food in packages will be taken away and returned on the closing day of that session.
 You can also purchase items from the camp store either on opening day or call during the week and we will take care of your request.

 What really makes camp RIO different is our dedication to teaching skills for life.
 What is that?
 It's teaching our campers what it means to be respectful, to show integrity, to be a team player but at the same time learning exactly what it means to be a great leader.
 We truly believe that we have the makings of something special here and we need your help to grow!

-Our brand new cabins were designed to be used year-round.
+Our cabins were designed to be used year-round.
 All of our cabins have A/C and electricity, Sturdy wooden bunk beds and comfortable mattresses will be utilized by all campers with their own bedding from home.
 Campers stay in age/gender appropriate cabins under the continuous care and supervision of qualified adult counselors.

 Yes, we have at least one Open House each year.
 All tours are led by summer and leadership staff.
 If this day is not convenient for you, please feel free to call our office and set up a private tour with one of our camp staff any day of the week.